null-Exception1/auto-kv-cache-eviction/README.md

 **In scope:** text sessions using standard (1D) RoPE (Qwen2.5, Llama 3, Mistral-style models).

-**Explicitly out of scope:** M-RoPE / multimodal sessions. #51948's result was measured on that model class; this work does not extend or contest that finding on its own terms — it only asks whether the *same design choice* (leave gaps, don't re-rotate) also holds for 1D RoPE text models, which #51948 never claimed to cover.
+**Explicitly out of scope:** M-RoPE / multimodal sessions. #51948's result was measured on that model class; this work does not extend or contest that finding on its own terms.

+It only asks whether the *same design choice* (leave gaps, don't re-rotate) also holds for 1D RoPE text models, which #51948 never claimed to cover.

 ## What this is (and isn't)